Xanashi/Icaros/README.md

 which can produce Cover Art thumbnails for Mkv, Flac, Ape, Mpc and several other filetypes.

 Icaros also provides Windows Explorer properties for the following popular filetypes:
-Mkv, Mk3d, Mp4, Mov, Webm, Ogm, Ogg, Flv, Avi,Rm, Rmvb, Flac, Opus, Spx, Ape, Mp3, Mpc, Mka, Tak, Tta, Ofr, Wav and more.
+Mkv, Mk3d, Mp4, Mov, Webm, Ogm, Ogg, Flv, Avi, Rm, Rmvb, Flac, Opus, Spx, Ape, Mp3, Mpc, Mka, Tak, Tta, Ofr, Wav and more.

 Properties refer to the info shown for each file in Explorer, such as length, width, height, title, channels and so on.